justinnhli/dynamic-fok-paper/outline.md

 * as conclusion from memory frameworks, FOK should be dynamic
 * separate from search cost, from confidence of answer, from base "utility"/activation
 * we differentiated between steps so far and queries so far but did not use queries so far since all of our retrievals only used one query, but now we are using multiple retrieval strategies if one fails/ multiple queries can be done for one retrieval, so maybe this is worth looking into?
+* potential roles of FOK from <https://justinnhli.com/papers/h/Hanczakowski2014FeelingOfKnowing.pdf>
+    * could be used for control as well as monitoring, as it was found that FOK influences restudy choices
+    * FOKs may replace JOLs after failed a recall attempt

 # Modeling Framework